 - Whip the coconut cream, monk fruit extract, and raw vanilla powder with a whisk.

 - You can use the leftover coconut water or coconut cream for smoothies or other recipes.
-You can also freeze it in an ice cube tray to make it easier to use.
+You can also freeze it in an ice cube tray or air tight container to make it easier to use.

 Pappas, E., & Schaich, K. M. (2009).
 Phytochemicals of cranberries and cranberry products: characterization, potential health effects, and processing stability.
 Critical reviews in food science and nutrition, 49(9), 741–781. https://doi.org/10.1080/10408390802145377